mmb/weechat-otr/README.md

 The latest release version of WeeChat OTR can be found in the [WeeChat scripts repository](https://www.weechat.org/scripts/source/otr.py.html/).
+To install from within WeeChat:

+`/script install otr.py`

 To install manually, download `weechat_otr.py` from GitHub and save it in `~/.weechat/python`.
 Then either symlink it into